extracat/vuepress/docs/README.md

 # Hello
-I'm Tony, а digital creative and product designer.
+I'm Tony, a digital creative and product designer.
 I make design for websites and mobile apps, create infographics and identity as well.